craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### 7. Primary Production
 **Egress.** Two southern doors lead to the **Partmaking** rooms (6a & 6b), one eastern door opens to the **Hallway of Manual** (9b).

-**Workshop.** The large space here is equipped with large tables and shelves of tools and materials.
-The space here is occupied by 14 *goblin* and 4 *guand* working together to create weapons and ammunition from the parts they have available.
+**Wierd Workshop.** The large space here is equipped with large tables and shelves of wierd tools and materials of iron and a orange powder that has no smell.
+The space here is occupied by 14 *goblin* and 4 *guand* working together to create weapons and ammunition from the parts they have available using these tools and creating large sparks using their tools to do so.
 Multiple pieces are unfinished in space.

-**Valuables.**
+**Valuables.** 14 finished iron arrows and 4 finished iron bolts rest in quivers at the ends of their assembly area.
+Two iron longswords and one unassembled battleaxe rest in a large piece of leather at the end of the workshop tables.
+In total there is 60 + 2d10 pounds of worked iron of many military shapes, should one consider such a thing of valuable.

 ##### 8a.
 Product Examination and Export
-**Examination Table.**
+**Examination Table.** A table in the center of this room bears a grand stone chair, adorned in linen blankets and furs.
+Resting on the table is one huge piece of worn leather and a large series of magnifying lenses.

-**Shelves.**
+**Shelves.** Many bundles of weapons
 **Ko-Bolted Door.**

 ##### 8b.
 Hallway with Stairs